-Why Forex Futures Are A Preferred Choice Over Spot FX And CFDs
+Why Forex Futures Are A Preferred Choice Over Spot Forex And CFDs

 The forex market, also referred to as the currency market or FX, is the largest capital market in the world, allowing traders to speculate on the exchange rates between major world currencies.
-Forex futures provide an efficient and effective alternative to trading the spot FX or contract for difference (CFD) markets which introduce a number of pitfalls for traders.
+Forex futures provide an efficient and effective alternative to trading spot forex and contract for difference (CFD) markets, which introduce several pitfalls for traders.

-Here we will discuss the various advantages of trading forex futures and currency futures vs spot FX and CFDs, including a well regulated marketplace, transparent pricing and volume and trading on a fair level playing field.
+Here we will discuss the various advantages of trading forex futures and currency futures vs spot forex and CFDs, including a well-regulated marketplace, transparent pricing and volume, and trading on a level playing field.

 Trade Forex Futures To Capitalize On Currency Market Moves

-NinjaTrader offers traders access to all the major foreign currencies traded against the US dollar.
-Traders can capture potential opportunities in these fast moving markets using a standard futures contract or a Micro sized contact for increased flexibility and reduced capital requirements.
+NinjaTrader offers traders access to all the major foreign currencies traded against the U.S. dollar.
+Traders can capture potential opportunities in these fast-moving markets using a standard futures or Micro-sized contract for increased flexibility and reduced capital requirements.

 Benefits Of Trading Forex Futures Over Spot Forex And CFDs